Pairing Google Pixel Buds to your phone is easy... kind of

-Not to be left out of the wireless earbud market, Google announced Pixel Buds alongside the Pixel 2 and Pixel 2 XL.
+Not to be left out of the wireless earbud market, Google announced Pixel Buds alongside the Pixel 2 ($649.99 at Best Buy) and Pixel 2 XL ($849.99 at Best Buy).
 Fast forward a few weeks, and Pixel Buds are starting to arrive at customers' homes.

 Pixel Buds' setup process is supposed to be easy, thanks to Android's new fast pair feature.
 However, in my experience after a few days of use (and a few attempts at pairing) is that it's not quite working yet).